 Founded soon after 1066 by William Peveril and overlooking Hope Valley and Cave Dale, Peveril Castle is a fantastic and historically important site to explore on a free self-led school visit.

 An exciting and dramatic Norman castle overlooking the Derbyshire countryside offers educational opportunities for school groups, particularly history from 1066, when the castle was founded.

 - KS2 History: A study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066.

 - KS3 History: The development of Church, state and society in Medieval Britain 1066-1509.

 Free Self-led Visits

 Mentioned in the Domesday survey, Peveril Castle is one of England's earliest Norman fortresses.
 The keep was built by Henry II in 1176.
 Displays in the visitor centre tell the story of Peveril as the administrative focus of the Royal Forest of the Peak, a royal hunting preserve since the 11th century.
-Schools can travel up the hill to visit the castle grounds, as well as venturing inside the keep.ENQUIRE NOW
+Climb the hill to visit the castle grounds, and explore the keep.ENQUIRE NOW

 Plan Your Visit

 We have a wide range of materials to help support your visit and make school trip planning easy.
 Download our free Learning Resources, Hazard Information Sheets and Risk Assessments to help you make the most out of your visit and create unique learning experiences before, during and after your trip.

 We also offer free planning visits for group leaders once you have made a booking.
 Our Education Booking Team are on hand to advise and help you create the best possible school trip to suit your needs and area of study.